Amaninreal/pi-shaped-workshop-aman-jha/docker-k8s-workshop/day5/README.md

 ## Tasks Completed

 1. **Created a 2-tier Application**
-   - Frontend and backend deployed using raw Kubernetes manifests with appropriate resource requests and limits.
+   - Frontend and backend deployed using helm manifests with appropriate resource requests and limits.
 2. **Implemented Probes**
    - Added liveness and readiness probes to ensure pod health and readiness before receiving traffic.
 3. **Configured Horizontal Pod Autoscaler (HPA)**